dotnet/BenchmarkDotNet/docs/guide/Configs/Jobs.md

 public class MyBenchmarkClass
 ```

+Note that each of the attribute identifies a separate job, the sample above will result in 8 different jobs, not merged one.

 #### Custom attributes

 You can also create own custom attribute with your favorite set of jobs.
 Example: